 I’ve heard it said over the years. . .that you can’t have faith for what you don’t have knowledge of.
-Find those who are pursing the same things you are . . . ideas that will take them further in life.
-You want to talk with people with whom you can value their perspective
+If someone. . .anyone doesn’t talk about ideas. . .the value of their perspective is, in my opinion, limited.

 What does the Word of God say about your inner circle?

 “Who is in the Lord’s inner circle and sees and hears his word?
 Who pays attention and listens to his word?”